YoCodingJosh/YoCodingJosh/README.md

 I'm Josh, and I'm a software engineer and entrepreneur.
 Nice to meet ya!

-My day job is a Ruby on Rails Engineer at [WellSky](https://github.com/mediwareinc).
+My day job is a Ruby on Rails Developer at [WellSky](https://github.com/mediwareinc).
 My side gig is launching [HYPEWORKS](https://github.com/HYPEWORKS).

+I'm just trying to make the world a better place, one line of code at a time!

 I write code primarily using TypeScript/JavaScript, C#, C/C++, Ruby, Python, and Java.

-I'm just trying to make the world a better place, one line of code at a time!
+Polyglots unite!

-Basic stats about me:
+Basic info about me:

  - [ISFP-T](https://www.16personalities.com/isfp-personality)
  - Associate of Science in Computer Information Systems